 It's also worth considering whether existing internal or outsourced services can maintain similar availability rates.
 How long does it generally take to resume normal service following an incident?
-It may be that a few minutes of downtime is acceptable.
+It may be that a few minutes of downtime Organisations using cloud services may be very dependent on public network links, and risk becoming "collateral damage" in incidents affecting service providers is acceptable.
 Organisations requiring very high availability might consider designing their infrastructure to span multiple regions and maybe even multiple cloud providers, just as in a private infrastructure set-up they might have multiple data centres, communications paths and power sources.